WernerLDev/werlang.nl/src/content/blog/view-transitions-api.md

 Currently it is supported in all browsers except Firefox.

+When you want to make a transition between pages in an MPA you only need CSS, if you want to trigger view transitions in an SPA you need a tiny bit of Javascript.

-The idea is really simple.
-You can trigger a view transition with JavaScript as following:
+To trigger a view transition with Javascript you need the following peace of code:

 ```typescript
 document.startViewTransition(() => {